RobertoPrevato/jekyll-now/_posts/2017-08-03-Things-I-would-have-liked-to-know-about-Azure-Search.md

 * [Create indexer](https://docs.microsoft.com/en-us/rest/api/searchservice/create-indexer)

 ### Another small disappointment about ARM support...
-In our solution, the Azure Search index is queried through GET requests directly from clients: CORS have been configured to allow requests from specific HTTP origins.
-In this kind of setup, a so called Query Key is used to authorize the use of search service from clients.
-Azure Search Query Key is stored in web application configuration and served to clients, so they can make direct web requests to Search Service.
-When provisioned, a new Azure Search Service comes with two administrative keys and a single query key.
-Also in this case, ARM templates don't help, since Query Keys cannot be returned as output parameters; while it is possible to return administrative keys.
+In our solution, the Azure Search index is queried through GET requests directly from clients: CORS have been configured to allow requests from web applications.
+In this kind of setup, a so called [_query key_](https://docs.microsoft.com/en-us/azure/search/search-query-rest-api) is used to authorize the use of search service from clients.
+Azure Search query key is stored in web application configuration and served to clients, so they can make direct web requests to search service.
+When provisioned, a new Azure Search service comes with two administrative keys and a single query key.
+Also in this case, ARM templates don't help, since query keys cannot be returned as output parameters; while it is possible to return administrative keys.

-Since Azure Search Query Key cannot be returned as output parameter of ARM template, a solution is to use the _Microsoft.Search/searchServices/createQueryKey_ command through PowerShell to generate a query key, then put it in the application configuration.
+A solution for automated deployments is to use the _Microsoft.Search/searchServices/createQueryKey_ command through PowerShell to generate a query key, then put it in the application configuration.

 ```ps
   $queryKey = (Invoke-AzureRmResourceAction `